 Try a Kick-Start

-Our bodies get used to things; diets included.
+Our bodies get used to things, diets included.
 The more weight you lose, the fewer calories your body needs.
-If you are already sticking to a calorie deficit, this can be hard to balance.
-Instead of worrying about calorie counting, try a kick-start with meal replacement shakes from Shake That Weight.
-Shake That Weight shakes are available in a range of flavours and can help you to get back on track, without becoming bored of a bland diet.
+This can be hard to balance if you are already sticking to a calorie deficit.
+Instead of worrying about calorie counting, try a kick-start with meal replacement shakes.

 Eat More of the Right Things

-If you are sticking to a calorie deficit and are gaining weight, it might be more about what you are eating, than how many calories are in it.
-Two small, unsatisfying cookies have as many calories in them as a large, filling and nutritious fruit salad.
-Try to eat more protein, and to make better food choices, instead of obsessing over calories.
+If you are sticking to a calorie deficit and are gaining weight, it might be more about what you are eating than how many calories are in it.
+Two small, unsatisfying cookies have as many calories as a large, filling, nutritious fruit salad.
+Try to eat more protein and make better food choices instead of obsessing over calories.

 Kick Up Your Training

-A lot of people go into weight-loss focused purely on their diet.
-The reality is that to keep things going, you might need to exercise more.
+Many people go into weight loss, focusing purely on their diet.
+The reality is that to keep things going; you might need to exercise more.
 Come up with consistent training plans and lifestyle changes to complement your diet.

 We eat more and exercise less when we’re stressed.
 We also sleep less, which can affect our weight.
 Stress is a barrier to reaching a healthy weight.
-Creative hobbies, exercises like yoga, and spending time talking to people that you love, could all help get your weight loss back on track.
+Creative hobbies, exercises like yoga, and talking to people you love could all help get your weight loss back on track.

 At some point, your goals will change.
-You’ll no longer be looking to lose, but rather to maintain your weight, which can actually be more difficult.
-When you reach this point, focus on easy to manage, long-term lifestyle changes, like walking more and establishing good eating habits for the best results.
+You’ll no longer be looking to lose but rather to maintain your weight, which can be more difficult.
+When you reach this point, focus on easy-to-manage, long-term lifestyle changes, like walking more and establishing good eating habits for the best results.